-My ﬁrm charges $700.00 to $1000.00 to draft each Order, with a discount applied to multiple orders.
+Our firm charges $750.00 to $1000.00 to draft each Order, with a discount applied to multiple orders.
 Please reach out to us for our current pricing.
-Although this fee does not include entering the order into court for you, it does cover everything necessary to prepare the QDRO for entry into court, such as reviewing the plan documents and statements, communicating with the retirement plan administrator to make sure everything is approved and done properly, and drafting the order.
+Although this fee does not include us entering the Order into court for you, it does cover everything necessary to prepare the QDRO for entry into court, such as reviewing the plan documents and statements, communicating with the retirement plan administrator to make sure everything is approved and done properly, and drafting the Order.
 In addition, if for some reason we need to make edits, these costs are included in our flat fee.
-Typically, your divorce attorney will enter the order for you in court and obtain the certiﬁed copy, which is required to be sent to the plan administrator.
-If you need my office to enter it, or you want me to ﬁnd someone to enter it for you, we can take a modest retainer to do so or advise on counsel that can enter it for you.
+Typically, your divorce attorney will enter the Order for you in court and obtain the certified copy, which is required to be sent to the plan administrator.
+If you need us to enter it, or you want us to find someone to enter it for you, we can take a modest retainer to do so or advise on counsel that can enter it for you.

 How fast does all of this happen?

 We are pretty fast, but sometimes we have to wait for plan administrators to approve things and that can take some time.
-Once the plan administrator receives the order which has been entered by the court, they legally only have 60 days to tell you whether it is “qualiﬁed” or not – meaning it has passed muster and the money will be segregated from your spouse’s plan and assigned to you.
+Once the plan administrator receives the order which has been entered by the court, they are allowed a reasonable period of time to tell you whether it is “qualified” or not – meaning it has passed muster and the money will be segregated from your spouse’s plan and assigned to you.
 At that point, the plan administrator will send you a letter saying everything is approved along with distribution forms asking you what you want to do with your money.